Upgrade to remove ads

 3.5 Burst Pressure

 The value of the upstream static pressure minus the value of the downstream static pressure just prior to when the disk bursts.
-When the downstream pressure is atmospheric, the burst pressure is the upstream static gauge pressure.
+When the downstream pressure is atmospheric, this is the upstream static gauge pressure.

 3.6 Burst Pressure Tolerance